What You Will Learn in This Tutorial

 Generate a React Scheduler Project using an Online UI Builder App

-To get started more easily, you can use the online UI Builder app to configure the React Scheduler component:
+To get started more easily, you can use the online UI Builder app to configure the React Scheduler component and download a current React 19 + Vite starter project.

 Configure the component using the available preset values.